jake-w-liu/DifferentiableMoM.jl/docs/src/differentiable-design/01-adjoint-method.md

 This chapter explains the adjoint method for computing gradients of electromagnetic objectives with respect to impedance parameters.
 The adjoint method is the mathematical foundation that enables high‑dimensional inverse design in `DifferentiableMoM.jl` by providing gradients at a computational cost that is **essentially independent** of the number of design variables.
 Unlike finite‑difference approximations that require $O(P)$ forward solves, the adjoint method requires only **one additional linear solve** per iteration (two for ratio objectives), regardless of $P$.

+**What makes this approach "differentiable"?** The key is that we compute **exact analytical derivatives** of the system matrix with respect to design parameters, not numerical approximations.
+By combining these analytical derivatives with the solution of an auxiliary (adjoint) linear system, we obtain gradients that are accurate to machine precision—enabling reliable gradient‑based optimization even with thousands of design variables.

 ---

 ## Learning Goals